Chicken Barley Soup

 Barley is not gluten-free and it should be avoided by people who have celiac disease or gluten sensitivity.

-How can you make this soup lower in carbs and gluten-free?
+How to make Chicken Barley Soup lower in carbs and gluten-free:

-Barley does have fiber, so if you check the net carbs I bet Chicken Barley Soup is lower in carbs than you think.
+I bet this Chicken Barley Soup is lower in carbs than you thought!
 But if you’d like to make a version that’s even lower in carbs and also gluten-free, just replace the barley with about 1 1/2 cups of frozen cauliflower rice.

 Want more Turkey Soup Recipes?